-Yes, they do exist, those campgrounds that are poorly managed or just run by inconsiderate people who treat Work Campers badly.
-They are relatively few, but you should try to avoid such campgrounds for a Work Camper job, and if you end up in such a situation you should get out as soon as you can.
+Undesirable campgrounds do exist.
+These are campgrounds that are poorly managed or just run by inconsiderate people who treat Work Campers badly.
+They are relatively few, but you should try to avoid such campgrounds for a Work Camper job, and if you end up in such a situation, you should get out as soon as you can.

-- they will attempt to get you to work longer hours and not pay you an overtime for your work,
+- They will attempt to get you to work longer hours and not pay you overtime for your work.